smitwaman/aws-cloud-appserver-demo/Part-5.md

 ![](https://github.com/smitwaman/project-1/blob/main/images/ASG-LB/9.png)

 8. Select EC2 instances from available instances and create target group.
+But here we are launching EC2 with Template So we are keeping it blank and only create target group.

 ![](https://github.com/smitwaman/project-1/blob/main/images/ASG-LB/10.png)